arejasverduras/portfolio/README.md

 ## Room for Improvement

 Room for improvement:
-- smaller images for responsive states
+- Smaller images for responsive states
 - Personal pictures
 - General styling: buttons, links
-- load more interesting project from Codecademy courses
+- Add more interesting projects from Codecademy courses

 To-Do:
 - Add Search functionality
 - Filter by category / tech / type
-- Add content to an admin section of the app
+- Add content using an admin section of the app

 ## Contact
 Created by [@arejasverduras](https://arejasportfolio.surge.sh/) - feel free to contact me!